-LG OLED E7 (E7P) and OLED B7 (B7A) are parts of LG’s 2017 4K HDR OLED TV lineup.
-Both of them equally offer outstanding picture quality with perfect black level and infinite native contrast ratio.
-Additionally, most of the features which offered also have great performance.
-In the market, both LG OLED B7 and OLED E7 equally come with 2 screen sizes options including 55 inch (OLED55E7P vs OLED55B7A) and 65 inch (OLED65B7A vs OLED65E7P).
-Nevertheless, although picture quality and performance of the features offered are almost similar, with the same screen, LG OLED E7 is priced far more expensive, even almost doubled than the price of OLED B7.
-So, what causes OLED E7P is sold far more expensive than OLED B7A?
-And by reference to their price, which is a better choice between them?
+The LG OLED E7 (E7P) and the LG OLED B7 (B7A) are part of LG’s 4K HDR OLED TV lineup.
+Both series equally offer outstanding picture quality with a perfect black level and infinite native contrast ratio.
+Additionally most of the features also have great performance.
+On the market, both the LG OLED B7 and the OLED E7 come with 2 screen size options including 55 inch (OLED55E7P vs OLED55B7A) and 65 inch (OLED65B7A vs OLED65E7P).
+Although picture quality and performance is very similar with the same screen size, the LG OLED E7 is much more expensive, even almost double the price of the OLED B7.
+So why is the OLED E7P more expensive than the OLED B7A?
+And when considering the price, which is a better choice for you?

 LG OLED E7 vs OLED B7 Key Specs

 |Sizes Available||55 Inch (OLED55B7A), 65 Inch (OLED65B7A)||55 Inch (OLED55E7P), 65 Inch (OLED65E7P)|